Stratford station: Electrification

 In 1949, the Great Eastern Main Line through Stratford was electrified at 1,500 V DC overhead before being converted to 6.25 kV AC 50 Hz overhead in 1960 and converted again to 25 kV in about 1976.

-Geography

-Channelsea River

-The Channelsea River is a culverted major tidal stream that is one of the Bow Back Rivers that flow into the Bow Creek part of the River Lea.
-It flows under Stratford station and rises along the Jubilee line platforms to the south.
-It was diverted in the 19th century by the Great Eastern Railway and again during construction of the Jubilee line platforms in the 1990s.

 Nearby facilities

 Goods facilities

 There were three primary goods facilities in the Stratford area in the steam age, although the nearby Stratford Works and engine shed generated their own traffic.
 A short distance to the north of Stratford station (on the line to Cambridge) there were marshalling yards at Temple Mills.
 There was a small goods yard north of the station on the east side of the line which occupied a constrained site.
 The mainstay of traffic was domestic coal although shortly before closure in the 1960s the site was used as a reception point for concrete components for the building of tower blocks in Newham.

 There was a small depot at Carpenters Road about a quarter of a mile south of Stratford station.
 Opened in 1900, the depot consisted of four long sidings and primarily dealt with coal and building materials.
 It was closed on 7 December 1964.

 There was a large depot at Stratford Market railway station.
 All of these three facilities were operated by the Great Eastern Railway up until 1923 before being taken over by the London & North Eastern Railway until nationalisation in 1948 when they became part of British Railways Eastern Region.

 There was also a goods terminal at Bow operated by the Midland Railway which is still open today mostly for building materials.
 This yard operated as the terminal for building materials for the adjacent Olympics site.

 Between Stratford and Maryland stations Windmill Lane cattle pens existed on the down side of the line whilst four private sidings belonging to Young & Martens were located on the up side.

 During the 1960s part of the Stratford Works site was converted to the London International Freight Terminal (LIFT) which opened in 1967 and there was a freight liner terminal that operated on the far side of the Stratford railway complex (on the Channelsea Loop line) between 1967 and 1994.
 The former site is now occupied by the international station and shopping centre.